-Understand the issues related to the use of information technologies, the impacts they may have on the environment and the factors enabling the implementation of green technologies within an organisation.
+Understand the issues associated with the use of information technology in terms of the impacts they can have on the environment and the factors that allow the implementation of green technologies within an organization.

-- Have basic knowledge of corporate social responsibility and sustainable development;
+- Will have a basic knowledge of corporate social responsibility and sustainable development

-- Know and understand the environmental impact resulting from the use of information technologies;
+- will know and understand the environmental impact of using information technology

-- Know the best practices and technologies known as “green”;
+- Know best practices and so-called “green” technologies;

 Professionals or managers with an interest in information technology and sustainable development.

-- Principles and challenges of sustainable development: integration, preservation, care, consultation, education;
+- Principles and issues of sustainable development: integration, preservation, precaution, consultation, education;

 - The three dimensions of sustainable development: economic, social and environmental;